russellshackleford/rusty-libvirt/REFERENCE.md

 Data type: `String[1]`

-The name of the libvirt service
+The name of the libvirt service.
+Not used on systemd hosts.

 Default value: `'libvirtd'`